wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 First it takes `element`.
 The element is just a nice way of saying each individual item.
 So rather than calling it element, we can name it something that is meaningful to use.
 Wes is choosing to call it `feedback`.

 The next argument is going to be the index.
-That is often shortformed to an `i`.
+That is often short formed to an `i`.
 If you ever need to know what index something is when you are in the loop, you have access to it.

 The third argument is the array.
 If you ever need to reference the entire array while you are inside of the function, you can use that argument.